Recommended articles

 Bought a "non-toxic" baby onesie last year; only after checking the OEKO‑TEX registry did I see the certificate was expired — now I always scan tags and look up the certifier before buying.

-vk Donna M.
+x Donna M.

 I follow the checklist, but how often do QR codes on tags actually link to a certifier’s registry instead of just the brand’s marketing page?
 I once scanned one that redirected to product photos, which made me wary.